 If a candidate has more than one authorized committee, the principal campaign committee files, with its own report (FEC Form 3 or 3P), a consolidated report of receipts and disbursements (FEC Form 3Z) showing its own activity as well as the activity of all other authorized committees of the candidate.

 State, district and local party committees that engage in reportable “Federal Election Activity” must file on a monthly schedule.
 Committees that do not engage in reportable “Federal Election Activity” may file on a semi-annual basis in 2021.

 National party committees

 National committees of political parties must file on a monthly schedule in 2021.

 Other political committees

-Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid” PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a quarterly basis in 2018 file on a semi-annual basis in 2019.
-Monthly filers continue on the monthly schedule.
+Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid PACs"), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a quarterly basis during 2020 file on a semi-annual basis in 2021.
+Monthly filers continue on the monthly schedule in 2021.

 Changing filing frequency

 PACs may change their filing schedule once a year, but must first notify the Commission in writing (or electronically, if electronic filers).
 A committee may change its filing frequency only once per calendar year.